 Biological surveys of juvenile and resident fish populations consisted of monthly open-site electrofishing (Smith-Root LR-24 backpack electrofisher) from April through October within the spawning channels and the Seton River.
 A crew of three experienced people performed single-pass electrofishing during daylight hours at established sites, each approximately 50 m in length (Figure 2.6).
 Crews moved in an upstream direction with one person operating the electrofisher and two people dip-netting fish.
-Sampling effort metrics (i.e., crew size, total electrofishing time in seconds, site length in m, site width in m) for each site were recorded.
-In 2020, methods were modified in response to the COVID-19 pandemic.
-To adhere to physical distancing guidelines of 2 m, baited minnow traps were deployed overnight by a crew of two people at all mainstem sites and in each of the spawning channels in April.
-Monthly open-site electrofishing resumed in May for the duration of the field season with a reduced crew size of two people (one operating the electrofisher and one dip-netting fish).
+Sampling effort metrics (i.e., crew size, total electrofishing time in seconds, site length in m) for each site were recorded.

 Sampling locations were based on permanently established locations throughout the study area (Figure 2.6).
 Originally, the project study plan aimed to sample six of the fourteen mainstem sites (MS1 to MS14) annually, in addition to random sampling (i.e., no established locations) at one site in each of the spawning channels.
 Since 2016, high flows from Modified Operations prevented sampling at some of the mainstem sites.
 Because the spawning channels were unaffected by flow releases from the Seton Dam, sampling effort within the spawning channels was increased and permanent sites were established.
 As well, sites within side-channels that were inundated at high flows were identified and surveyed (OCH1 to OCH9; Ramos-Espinoza et al. 2016).
 In 2020, two of the fourteen originally established mainstem sampling locations (MS12 and MS13) were removed due to new bridge construction along Highway 99.
-Overall, there were twelve permanent sampling sites in the mainstem of the Seton River, three permanent sampling sites in each of the spawning channels (Six sites total), and four sampling sites in side-channel habitats (Figure 2.6).
+Overall, there were twelve permanent sampling sites in the mainstem of the Seton River, three permanent sampling sites in each of the spawning channels (six sites total), and four sampling sites in side-channel habitats (Figure 2.6).

 All captured fish were kept in aerated bucket of river water.
 Fork length (to nearest mm) and weight (to nearest g) were measured for all fish.
 For all salmonids, scale samples were collected from the area above the lateral line and immediately below the dorsal fin and stored in labelled envelopes.
 Tissue samples (i.e., a fin clip) were collected from juvenile Chinook Salmon and used for a DNA analysis to determine stock identification since 2016.
-In 2020, tissue samples for DNA analysis were also collected from juvenile Coho Salmon.
+Tissue samples for DNA analysis have also been collected from juvenile Coho Salmon since 2020.

-All Rainbow Trout, Coho Salmon, Chinook Salmon, Bull Trout, and Mountain Whitefish >75 mm in length were targets for passive integrated transponder (PIT) tags that can then be used to assess distribution and movement (see Section 2.4.2).
+All Rainbow Trout, Coho Salmon, Chinook Salmon, Bull Trout, and Mountain Whitefish > 75 mm in length were targets for passive integrated transponder (PIT) tags that can then be used to assess distribution and movement (see Section 2.4.2).
 Each fish of the target species and size class were scanned for existing tags.
-Untagged fish were implanted with a 12 mm PIT tag (Oregon, RFID, Portland, Oregon USA) using a 12-gauge needle.
-Fish <150 mm were tagged in the ventral stomach cavity, while fish >150 mm were tagged in the dorsal musculature.
+Untagged fish were implanted with a 134.2 kHz 12 mm HDX PIT tag (Oregon, RFID, Portland, Oregon USA) using a 12-gauge needle.
+Fish < 150 mm were tagged in the ventral stomach cavity, while fish > 150 mm were tagged in the dorsal musculature.
 Tagging status (recapture of tagged fish, tag applied to untagged fish, or untagged fish with no tag applied) and the unique PIT tag identifier were recorded.
 Recaptured fish were re-measured to evaluate growth between capture events.

-Figure 2.6 Sampling locations for biological surveys (electrofishing) of juvenile and resident fish in the Seton River from 2014 to 2020.
+Figure 2.6 Sampling locations for biological surveys (electrofishing) of juvenile and resident fish in the Seton River from 2014 to 2021.
 Side-channel (OCH) sites were surveyed only if wetted (i.e., at flows greater than 60 m^3 /s).